-If you like rural beauty, you’re going to love the Lizard.
-And having acquired some amazing new properties both here and at its gateway Heston we’re bursting to spread the word about this unique region.
+If you like rural beauty, you’re going to love a Lizard Peninsula holiday!
+So, having acquired some amazing properties in this unique region, we’re bursting to spread the word!

 The Lizard Peninsula falls within the Cornwall Area of Outstanding Natural Beauty and is a designated National Character Area.
 Stunningly beautiful at any time of the year, there is nowhere quite like it anywhere else in Britain.
 Its tapestry of heaths, valleys, cliffs and glorious coastlines are home to astonishing flora and fauna.

 This is wild Cornwall – windswept, rugged and beautiful.
 Large, unspoilt and almost impossibly pretty, it’s nearly completely surrounded by the sea.
 Cornwall’s most overlooked and least touristy corner, it stands alone, in a very real sense, from the rest of the county.

 With so much to see, it’s hard to do it justice!
 However (and in no particular order) we have compiled 12 great reasons to book a Lizard Peninsula holiday cottage.

 Take time out to discover some of the amazing local wildlife which enjoys this unique habitat just as much as the visitors.
 The Lizard has three nature reserves and three Sites of Special Scientific Interest as well as the Cornish Seal Sanctuary at Gweek.
 It’s one of the best places to see marine wildlife in Cornwall; from seals bobbing in the water to pods of dolphins, porpoises and basking shark.
 At low tide, budding rockpool enthusiasts can spot interesting local marine life – from anemones to starfish.